 A periodic updated listing of recital credit totals is available upon request.
-It is the student's responsibility to track his/her progress in order to meet the requirements.
+It is the student's responsibility to track his/her progress to meet the requirements.
 If you feel a mistake has been made on your attendance record, see the recital chairperson immediately to resolve the question.

-What if I don't attend 10 recitals in a semester?
-May I still keep the credits I've earned in that semester?
+What if I do not attend the number of recitals needed in a semester?
+May I keep the credits I have earned in that semester?

-A student who fails to meet the requirements for 10 recital credits in a semester may receive a grade of "No Credit."
-If a student has attended at least 6 events, those credits may carry over and be applied to the next semester.
+A student who fails to meet the required number of recitals in each semester will receive a grade of "No Credit."
 If the student still has additional sections of CONC 1000 that need completion, the student will need to register for both CONC 1000A and CONC 1000B (with permission) in the subsequent semester.